Code-Institute-Submissions/Betsie-Gold/README.md

   - #### Tour

 The tour section of the website was tested with the smooth scrolling added to the html tag and confirmed.
 The ticket link was tested and ensured that the link opened in a new tab with the addition of _blank.
+The link destination in this case is Ticketmaster.com However for a fully funcitoning site this would direct to the actual events.
 For smaller devices there is a span added between dates to make the layout more user friendly and to show a clear seperation.
 This is then removed for larger devices and a buttom border added for each Div entry.
 This was tested and confirmed through devtools by changing the browser size to make sure the changes were activated depending on the VP size of the device.
 This was also tested on my personal devices as a second confirmation of its functionality.